Skip to main content

 Facility

-The education building, pavilion, trails, creek and acres of varied Ozark habitat provide plenty of indoor and outdoor learning areas.
 The classroom can accommodate up to 40 students, although larger numbers can be seated.
 It features exhibits and wildlife native to the area as well as an outdoor Ozark native plant garden and wildlife viewing area.
-The pavillion, which overlooks the floodplain of Crooked Creek, can seat approximately 100 people and offers an ideal setting for schools and large groups to gather.
+The pavilion, which overlooks the floodplain of Crooked Creek, can seat approximately 100 people and offers an ideal setting for schools and large groups to gather.
 The facility and pavilion are available to the public for private rental.
 Please call 870-218-4387 for prices and additional information.

 The 3-D archery range at the center provides a challenge to beginning and advanced archers alike.
 Even non-archers will appreciate the wildlife-viewing opportunities found along the course.
 Twelve lanes are set with a variety of game animal targets, and are easily accessed by gravel and paved roads.
 The course is open Tuesday through Saturday by appointment.
 Stop by the center to check in and for directions to the range.